 - Chana Masala

-2. Meal prep dinner recipes that keep well ahead of time.
+2. Meal prep dinner recipes that will keep well all week.

 Certain dinner recipes keep well in the fridge for a few days, and some, like most soups, even improve as their flavor develops.
 I love making a big batch of soup for the week ahead on a Sunday, and veggie patties keep and reheat well too.
 The same goes for meaty, saucy jackfruit – I like to make it ahead to stuff into tacos or sandwiches throughout the week!

-- Vegan Tacos – The jackfruit taco “meat” keeps well all week.
+- Vegan Jackfruit Tacos – The jackfruit taco “meat” keeps well all week.

-- Veggie Burgers – Store in the fridge for 4 days or freeze.
+- Best Veggie Burgers – Store in the fridge for 4 days or freeze.

 - Black Bean Burger – Store in the fridge for 4 days or freeze.